Oviyum/laravel-otp/README.md

 You can use `Manager` to interact with the whole module.
 It acts as a wrapper for the complete functionality.
 However, you are free to use other helpers to generate and validate the OTPs.

 ### Generate an OTP
 To generate an OTP, call `generate` method of `Manager`.
-This takes two arguments: module and ID.
+This takes two mandatory arguments: module and ID.
 Both are strings.
 You can pass anything here, but keep in mind that this combination will be used to validate the OTP.
 For e.g. `$manager->generate('users', '1')` will return an OTP for the combination of 'users' module and ID '1'.
+If you want change default OTP length you can set optional third param `$manager->generate('users', '1', 6)`

 ### Validate an OTP
 To validate, call `isValid()` of the manager.
 It will return boolean based on the validity of the OTP.